 Scott Brown

-Scott Brown is a Scottish professional football manager and former player who manages Scottish Championship side Ayr United.
-A former midfielder, he is widely known for his fourteen-year tenure with Celtic, where he was club captain for eleven years and won ten Scottish league championships.
+Scott Brown is a Scottish football manager and former player who played as a midfielder.
+He recently managed Scottish Championship club Ayr United.
+He is widely known for his fourteen-year tenure with Celtic, where he was captain for eleven years and won ten Scottish league championships.
 Brown started his career with Hibernian, breaking into their first team in 2002.
 Wikipedia

 ![]() |